abdelwia/docs-erp/docs/en/webhook.md

 The first step is to create an endpoint in your application that will receive and handle incoming webhook POST requests.
 This URL must be publicly accessible and should use HTTPS to ensure the security of the data being transmitted.

-## Step 2: Set up a webhook URL
-After setting up your endpoint and configurate it on the system.
-The API will send webhook notifications to your specified endpoint.

 ## Step 3: Handle the webhook payload